Longitudinal Knowledge Assessment

 Dr. Chung serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- Heart Rhythm Society, Board of Trustees and liaison to Research Committee, receiving reimbursement for travel expenses.
+• The Heart Rhythm Society, Board of Trustees, COVID-19 Rapid Response Task Force, liaison to Research Committee, Chair, guideline on cardiac physiologic pacing, receiving reimbursement for travel expenses

-Funding from not-for-profit healthcare-related organizations for clinical trial expenses, salary support and staff, paid to the Cleveland Clinic, from the following organizations:
+Funding from nonprofit healthcare-related organizations for clinical trial expenses, salary support and staff, paid to the Cleveland Clinic, from the following organizations:

-- American Heart Association, for an atrial fibrillation strategically focused research network grant.
+• The American Heart Association, for an atrial fibrillation strategically focused research network grant and for COVID-19 research grants

-- National Institutes of Health, for a R01 research grant.
+• The National Institutes of Health, for R01 research grants

-Dr. Chung also reported presenting at Columbia University Cardiology Grand Rounds and a Geisinger Physiology of Pacing Symposium.
+Dr. Chung also reported presenting at Columbia University Cardiology Grand Rounds, Northwell Health Cardiology Grand Rounds and a Geisinger Physiology of Pacing Symposium.

 Paul L. Douglass, MD